dexsper/PartitionQuest/README.md

 ## Overview

-Partition Quest is a console-based educational game that challenges players to find all possible partitions (sum combinations) of numbers according to specific rules, inspired by the Hardy-Ramanujan asymptotic formula for integer partitions.
+Partition Quest is a terminal-based educational game for PC that challenges players to find all possible partitions (sum combinations) of numbers according to specific rules.
+The idea for the game was inspired by the Hardy-Ramanujan partition formula and its history.

 ## Features